hongweichang/couchdb/src/mem3/README_reshard.md

 2. Job's running state held in the `#job{}` `job_state` field.
 This is the general running state of a resharding job.
 It can be `new`, `running`, `stopped`, `completed` or `failed`.
 This state is most relevant for the `mem3_reshard` manager.
 In other words, it is the `mem3_reshard` gen_server that starts the job, monitors it to see if it exits successfully on completion or with an error.

 3. Job's internal splitting state.
 This state tracks the steps taken during shard splitting by each job.
 This state is mostly relevant for the `mem3_reshard_job` module.
 This state is kept in `#job{}`'s `split_state` field.
 The progression of these states is linear going from one state to the next.
-That's reflected in the code as well, when one state is done, `mem3_reshard_job:next_state/1` is called which returns the next state in the list.
-The list is defined in `mem3_reshard.hrl` file in `SPLIT_STATES` macro.
+That's reflected in the code as well, when one state is done, `mem3_reshard_job:get_next_state/1` is called which returns the next state in the list.
+The list is defined in the `SPLIT_STATES` macro.
 This simplistic transition is also one of the reasons why a gen_fsm wasn't considered for `mem3_reshard_job` logic.

-Another interesting aspect is how the `split_state` transitions happen in `mem3_reshard_job`.
+Another interesting aspect is how the `split_state` transitions happen in the `mem3_reshard_job` module.
 What follows is an examination of that.

 A job starts running in the `new` state or from a previously checkpointed state.
 In the later case, the job goes through some recovery logic (see `?STATE_RESTART` macro in `mem3_reshard_job`) where it tries to resume its work from where it left of.
 It means, for example, if it was in the `initial_copy` state and was interrupted it might have to reset the target files and copy everything again.
 After recovery, the state execution logic is driven by `run(#job{})` which ends up calling `?MODULE:State(#job{})` state specific functions for each state.

-In `mem3_reshard_job:switch_state/2` job's history is updated, any current `state_info` is cleared, job state is switched in the `#job{}` record and then `mem3_reshard` asked to checkpoint this state.
-That notificaiton is done via gen_server cast message.
-After that is send the job process sits and waits.
-In the meantime `mem3_reshard` manager checkpoints, which mean it updates both its ets table with the new `#job{}` record and also persists the state with the `mem3_reshard_store`, and finally it notifies the job process that checkpointing is done by calling `mem3_reshard_job:checkpoint_done/1`.
+In `mem3_reshard_job:switch_to_next_state/2` job's history is updated, any current `state_info` is cleared, job state is switched in the `#job{}` record.
+Then, the new state is checkpointed in the `checkpoint/1` function.
+Checkpoint will cast a message to the `mem3_reshard` manager.
+After that message is sent the job process sits and waits.

+In the meantime `mem3_reshard` manager checkpoints the state, which means it updates both its ETS table with the new `#job{}` record, persists the state with the `mem3_reshard_store` module, then, finally, it notifies the job process that checkpointing is done by calling `mem3_reshard_job:checkpoint_done/1`.

-`mem3_reshard_job:checkpoint_done/1` function call then sends a `do_state` cast to the job's gen_server which proceeds to execute that particular state.
+`mem3_reshard_job:checkpoint_done/1` function call sends a `checkpoint_done` message to the job's process, at which point it starts executing that state.

-Most states in `mem3_reshard_job` try not to block the gen_server process and instead launch worker processes to perform long running operations.
+Most states in `mem3_reshard_job` try not to block the main job process and instead launch worker processes to perform long running operations.
 It is usually just one worker process but it could be multiple as well.
-After that it mostly waits for the workers to finish and inspects their exit signal.
-If they all exit normal (see `mem_reshard:worker_exited/2`) it calls `switch_state/2` again with the next state and the whole process repeats until completion.
-Upon completion, the `mem3_reshard_job` gen_server exits normally.
+After that it waits for the workers to finish and inspects their exit signal (see `wait_for_workers/1` function).
+When all the workers exit for a particular `split_state`, the job is switched to the next state with `switch_to_next_state/1` and the whole thing repeats until the `completed` state is reached when the whole job exits normally.

+If the source is updated at high rate and the cluster is under load, there is a possibility for the resharding jobs to take longer to finish.
+The cluster would have to be running at the limit where both compaction and internal replication will have difficulty catching up as fundamentally the logic used for the initial bulk copy is similar the compaction code, and topoff states are just reusing the internal replicator code.
+Eventually when the load subsides the jobs should catch up and finish.

 Individual Modules Description
 ------------------------------

 These are mostly random notes about various modules involved in resharding.
-Most, but not all, are in the mem3 application.
+Most, but not all, are in the `mem3` application.

 * `mem3_reshard`: Main API entry point and the job manager.